merovex-press/stranded-series/series-bible/01-Overview/01-concept.md

 ## Format

-Each season comprises 8 novella episodes (26,500±2,500 words or 80±8 pages).
-Therefore, each season is 212,000 words (191 to 233 @ ± 10%), or about three 70Kw novels.
+Each season comprises eight novella episodes (26,500±2,500 words or 80±8 pages).
+Therefore, each season is 212,000 words (191 to 233 @ ± 10%), or about three 70,000 novels.
 Each novella comprises 8 three-scene segments or 24 scenes (~1100 words per scene).

 * Reading pace: Average adult reading time is 220wpm.
 Therefore, each novella should take about two hours to read ± 10% (26,500±2,500 words or 80±8 pages)
 * Listening pace: Audible standard voice pace is 125wpm.
 A novella should complete in about 3.5 hours.

-### Pattern
+### Episode Pattern

 * **Pattern.**
   - Albert has a problem.